PART I: Overview

 1. Receiving Feedback

-We welcome and appreciate feedback regarding the Policy and its implementation.
+We welcome and appreciates feedback regarding the Policy and its implementation.
 Feedback should be directed to the company in the following ways:

 - Electronically: email@example.com